By • 28 August 2020

 Journaling or diary writing is therapeutic.
 If you're experiencing constant stress, going through a rough patch in your life, or simply want to empty your mind of thoughts, journaling is still one of the best forms of therapy.
 The act of writing on paper alone puts you in a meditative zone.
 When you're journaling, you don't have to worry about judgment from others, or think about filtering your own thoughts.
 Journaling throws your inhibitions out the window.

 In fact, journaling is a common exercise that therapists recommend to their patients.
 Not only do you relieve stress and anxiety through journaling, you are able to channel your energy towards something positive and creative.

 The more you write, especially if you do it daily, the more creative you'll get.
-Nothing lights up your imagination better than simply processing thoughts, playing with ideas, analyzing your emotions, and reflecting on your memories.
-Expressing your thoughts into words on paper, or in a private web platform like a Memories page, is one of the reasons why journaling is therapeutic.
+Nothing lights up your imagination better than simply processing thoughts, playing with ideas, analysing your emotions, and reflecting on your memories.
+Expressing your thoughts into words on paper, or in a private web platform like a Memories Timeline, is one of the reasons why journaling is therapeutic.
 So, stretch those creative muscles and make collages, write poetry, construct photo essays, and write fictional stories.
-There are no limits when you're journaling.
+There are no limits when you are journaling.
 You are the author of your own life, the writer of your own story.

 Since journaling is a way of recording memories and events in your life, you are able to reflect on who you were and how you were during a particular time.
 Journals allow you to see how much you've grown as a person over the years.
 What lessons have your learned?
 What experiences have shaped you to become who you are today?
 What events made you become more mature as an adult?
 The answers to these types of questions can be found in the pages of your journal or diary.